Qadiriyya Sufi Order Mother Shrine: Therapeutic Centre Of Coexistence

 Two minarets soar into the sky from the shrine’s central courtyard.
 The oldest of them is closest to the burial chamber.
 The minarets have inscribed phrases such as ya Allah, ya Muhammad, names of God, and a Quranic quotation in which God tells his worshippers that to him ascends the good word, and the good deed raises it on them.

-The shrine within the walls of Baghdad’s old city became the mother shrine of the Qadiriyya Sufi Order he founded ’s when the saint was buried there.
+The shrine within the walls of Baghdad’s old city became the mother shrine of the Qadiriyya Sufi Order he founded when the saint was buried there.
 It was earlier a theological college before becoming a hospice for Gilani’s followers and students in the 12th century.

 The Qadiriyya would become the biggest Sufi order globally, making the saint among the most familiar in the Muslim world.
 He is known as Sulṭan al-Awliya’ (king of the saints), Muḥiyyiddin (reviver of the faith), Ghaus-ul-Azam (great helper), and Dastageer (hand-holder) in different parts of the world.
-The saint taught and preached for 32 years until his death in 1165.
-The college’s portico became the nucleus of the shrine after he was buried there.
+The saint is an integral part of the spiritual life in my native Kashmir, the Himalayan Valley he never visited over 4,000 km from his burial site in Baghdad.
+Popular devotion turned Sheikh Abdul Qadir Gilani into a saint with local characteristics in Indonesia, which is even farther—8,166 km from Baghdad.

-The dome of the Qadiriyya shrine stood out in the skyline centuries after Sultan Suleiman the Magnificent built it in the 16th century when the Ottomans were seeking to bind the empire’s people.
+The dome of the Qadiriyya shrine stood out in the Baghdad skyline centuries after Sultan Suleiman the Magnificent built it in the 16th century when the Ottomans were seeking to bind the empire’s people.
 Suleiman also completed the restoration of Shia Imam Musa al Kadhim’s shrine, reflecting his inclusive approach.
 He sought to treat his subjects well irrespective of their sectarian identities and visited both Shia and Sunni shrines.
+The saint taught and preached for 32 years until he died in 1165.
+The college’s portico became the nucleus of the shrine after he was buried there.

 Sheikh Abdul Qadir Gilani’s shrine is believed to have even survived the 1258 Mongol invasion that left Baghdad in ruins and ended the Abbasid Empire.
 It later fell into disrepair.
 Suleiman renovated the shrine after capturing Baghdad in 1534.
 The sultan constructed the new dome after finding it derelict.
 He also ordered the construction of a hospice for the poor, and widows besides setting up endowments for the shrine.

 A soup kitchen at the Qadiriyya shrine remained an oasis of acceptance when Baghdad was riven with sectarian bloodshed.
 ‘I cannot live away from the kitchen.
 It is my peaceful world.
-We Sunnis, Shi’ites and Kurds, are all living as brothers and never discuss our sect.
+We Sunnis, Shi’ites, and Kurds, are all living as brothers and never discuss our sect.
 We are all Iraqis,’ Abu Saif, a Shia, who worked at the mosque, told Reuters in 2007 as Haj Hameed, a Kurd cooked in the kitchen.

+Reuters noted the diversity in the kitchen is matched by the crowd of Sunnis and Shias who queued to serve lentils, chicken, and rice.
+‘It is here, and only here, that no one pays attention to whether we are Sunnis or Shi’ites,’ Abu Saif told Reuters as he broke into tears.
 Sectarian, ethnic, and religious lines blur completely at the Qadiriyya shrine, which is an important site for a ritual marking the end of mourning for loved ones among Shia women.
 The ritual involves a change of black clothes for coloured ones at a prayer hall adjacent to the saint’s burial chamber and giving discarded garments in charity.

-Sameer Arshad Khatlani is a journalist and the author of The Other Side of the Divide
+Sameer Arshad Khatlani is a journalist and the author of the Penguin Random House book The Other Side of the Divide

 Leave a Reply